Nikola Corporation (NKLA) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of NKLA

-Many brokerage firms have already submitted their reports for NKLA stocks, with Morgan Stanley repeating the rating for NKLA by listing it as a “Equal-Weight.”
-The predicted price for NKLA in the upcoming period, according to Morgan Stanley is $3 based on the research report published on March 13th of the current year 2023.

-BTIG Research, on the other hand, stated in their research note that they expect to see NKLA reach a price target of $5, previously predicting the price at $7.
-The rating they have provided for NKLA stocks is “Buy” according to the report published on January 17th, 2023.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see NKLA reach a price target of $3.
+The rating they have provided for NKLA stocks is “Equal-Weight” according to the report published on March 13th, 2023.

-BTIG Research gave a rating of “Buy” to NKLA, setting the target price at $12 in the report published on September 14th of the previous year.
+BTIG Research gave a rating of “Buy” to NKLA, setting the target price at $5 in the report published on January 17th of the current year.

 Insider Trading